Jordan-Pierce/CoralNet-Toolbox/README.md

 and annotating images.
 This library can be used to automate tasks and integrate CoralNet functionality into other applications.

+#### **Image_Classifier**
+Image_Classifier is a set of tools for training your own patch-based image classifier using the images and annotations downloaded from CoralNet, or those that you create using the Patch_Extractor tool.
+This tool can be used to classify images based on the presence of specific features or coral species.

 #### **Patch_Extractor**
 Patch_Extractor is a tool for dividing annotated images into smaller patches, which can be useful for training machine learning models on the annotated data.
 This tool can be used to generate